Spanish has become the second most common language in the United States. Outside of

 foreign service, the helping professions, travel and tourism, and communication.
 A

 minor in Spanish is also available.
-Advising information can be found here.
+Spanish advising is always available.

 Rewards undergraduate French and Spanish majors for academic achievement.
 Nominations

-to be made by USC faculty no later than March 1 the semester of graduation.
+to be made by UofSC faculty no later than March 1 the semester of graduation.

 advanced Spanish major (senior or rising senior - minimum of 18 hours at the 300-level